steveseguin/theo/README.md

 ## Acknowledgments

 - VDO.Ninja for their excellent WebRTC platform
+- Ollama for making LLMs accessible
 - marked.js for markdown rendering
 - Contributors to the WebRTC standard

 ## Disclaimer

-This implementation includes support for uncensored LLM interactions.
+The demo includes support for uncensored LLM interactions.
 Please ensure compliance with all applicable laws and regulations in your jurisdiction when deploying this solution.